COGMLS/UtilityLibs/Libraries/VersionLib/VersionLib/README.md

 ### Compatible string version formats:

+The `VersionLib` was designed to work primary with [Semantic Versioning](https://semver.org/), but also offer other version compatibility with a permissive algorithm.
+When using a non semantic versioning, the **custom format is not preserved**.
+If you export the string version, it will be exported in semantic versioning format.

 To use a string as the source of the versioning information, the string must follow a sequence of numbers and use the dots between **major**, **minor**, **patch** and **revision** (if applicable - only after build type).
 The type of your build can be **alpha** (**a** for short), **beta** (**b** for short), **release candidate** or **release_candidate** (**rc** for short) or **release** (**r** for short).
 The type is set by hyphen `-` character.
 If no type was used, will assume **release**.
 The build number can be set after all those information, it can be used the word `build` before the number, it helps to avoid the algorithm to make sure is the build number field.

 #### Legend: